English

 Key Stage 3

 Students begin Year 7 being taught in their form groups in English.
-As they progress in to Year 8 and then into Year 9 they are placed in to new groups and we track and monitor students’ progress carefully to ensure they are always in a learning environment where they can thrive.
+As they progress into Year 8 and then into Year 9 they are placed into new groups and we track and monitor students’ progress carefully to ensure they are always in a learning environment where they can thrive.

 All students are offered the opportunity to be involved with external providers, such as writers, poets, theatre groups and trips.
 We work closely with the Special Educational Needs department to ensure the quality of our materials is appropriate for our most able students as well as those few who struggle.
-Homework is set once per week through Google Classroom and we always try and set work that is an extension of what they have been doing in the classroom to broaden their understanding of different topics and skills.

 Key Stage 4